In immediate danger? Call 112 (emergency) or 101 (police). Not immediate danger but feeling unsafe? Call 1712 — free, anonymous.

 What is context blindness?

+Our brains work as prediction machines.
+They combine sensory input (~30%) with context, memories and expectations (~70%).
 Context sensitivity refers to how well someone integrates that broader context — including the emotional state, intention and perspective of others.

 Low-contextualHigh-contextual